datsfilipe/shareable-notes/01-cs/computational-thinking/Computational Thinking And Application In Knowledge Areas.md

+---
-# Computational Thinking And Application In Knowledge Areas
+title: "Computational Thinking And Application In Knowledge Areas"
+---

 ## Computational Thinking